-Environmentally Unfriendly / Harmful Chemicals
+Environmentally Unfriendly / Harmful Chemicals:

 - The festival team used only 100% Paraben and SLS free washing up liquid, kitchen cleaner and personal care products such as shampoo and soap in all areas of site including the showers.
 Traders were asked to do the same, and were inspected on site before opening the arena.

-- Compost toilets were chemical free.
+- Compost toilets were chemical and water free.